GetTerminus/terminus-oss/CONTRIBUTING.md

 If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting an issue](#submitting-an-issue) to our [GitHub repository][github].
-Including an issue -reproduction (via our [starter app][starter-app]) is the absolute best way to help the team quickly diagnose the problem.
+Including an issue reproduction is the absolute best way to help the team quickly diagnose the problem.
 Screenshots are also helpful.

 You can help the team even more and [submit a Pull Request](#submitting-a-pull-request-pr) with a fix! :pray: